Overview of Aviation in Nepal

 Since 1963, Nepal has signed bilateral air services agreements and memoranda of understanding (MoUs) with 40 different countries.
 In 1992, Nepal adopted a liberal sky policy and since then has been gradually pursuing an open sky policy as outlined in the 2006 Civil Aviation Policy.
 The provisions of the agreements with these countries outline the available routes, capacity for Nepalese carriers, destinations they are authorized to serve, and the number of weekly and yearly seats they are permitted.
 These agreements were signed between 1989 and 2015, with a majority signed in the late 1990s and early 2000s, covering a range of countries from Austria to the Netherlands.
 Some countries have multiple designations, while others have a single one.
 The number of weekly and yearly seats permitted varies greatly based on the agreement and country.

-History of Aviation in Nepal
+The History of Aviation in Nepal

 Timeline of Aviation Development in Nepal